Unusual Malaysian Drinks You Want To Try

 Malaysians would queue up in the hot weather to grab a bowl of Cendol.

-In Penang, Melaka, and Taiping, a basic bowl of Cendol has a mountain of shaved ice, green jelly noodles and is drizzled with palm sugar syrup and Santan.
+In Penang, Melaka, and Taiping, a basic bowl of Cendol has a mountain of shaved ice and green jelly noodles and is drizzled with palm sugar syrup and Santan.

-Additional toppings can be requested, such as sticky rice, durians, or red beans.
+Additional toppings such as sticky rice, durians, or red beans can be requested.

 Ais Kacang or Air Batu Campur (ABC)